 Ay 124.
 Structure and Dynamics of Galaxies.
 9 units (3-0-6); second term.
 Prerequisites: Ay 21; Ph 106 or equivalent (undergraduates).
 Stellar dynamics and properties of galaxies; kinematics and dynamics of our galaxy; spiral structure; stellar composition, masses, and rotation of external galaxies; star clusters; galactic evolution; binaries, groups, and clusters of galaxies.
 Instructor: Steidel.

 Ay 125.
 High-Energy Astrophysics.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 and Ph 125 or equivalent (undergraduates).
 High-energy astrophysics, Big Bang cosmology, the final stages of stellar evolution; supernovae, binary stars, accretion disks, pulsars; extragalactic radio sources; active galactic nuclei; black holes.
-Instructor: Kulkarni.
+Instructor: Phinney.

 Ge/Ay 132.
 Atomic and Molecular Processes in Astronomy and Planetary Sciences.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.